Vista, California: News

 The Vista Press was a weekly newspaper published in Vista from 1926 through the early 21st century.
 After it folded, the name was revived for an unrelated online news site.
 Vista also receives local coverage in the weekly Coast News and the daily San Diego Union-Tribune.

 Broadcast media

 Vista is part of the San Diego–Tijuana media market.
 Operating out of the city are KCEO on AM 1000, which is an affiliate of the Catholic Relevant Radio network, and KHAX-LD, a translator of the local Univision television station KBNT-CD.

 Infrastructure

 Transportation

-Mass transit in Vista is provided by the North County Transit District, which operates several bus routes to and within the city.
-Additionally, the Sprinter hybrid rail line makes three stops in Vista, including at the centralized Vista Transit Center in the downtown area.
+Mass transit in Vista is provided by the North County Transit District (NCTD), which operates several bus routes to and within the city.
+The Vista Transit Center serves as the hub and provides connections between the Oceanside Transit Center and Escondido Transit Center.

-Still, the automobile is the primary means of transportation within the city of Vista; according to a 2022 American Community Survey estimate, only 726 of the city's 50,316 workers commuted to work by public transit, a mere 1.4%.
+The Sprinter hybrid rail line makes three stops in Vista, including at the transit center.